 An Activist Upbringing

 Aileen Blanche Clarke was born in Brooklyn on May 23, 1926.
 Her parents, both emigrants from Jamaica, introduced her to activism when she was young.
 Her father, Charles Henry Clarke, Sr., was a follower of Marcus Garvey and worked at times for Garvey’s Universal Negro Improvement Association (UNIA).
-Her mother, Ethel Louise Clarke, was a seamstress who was active in the International Ladies Garment Workers Union (ILGWU) during Clarke’s childhood.
+Her mother, Ethel Louise Clarke, was a seamstress who was active in the International Ladies Garment Workers Union (ILGWU) during Clarke’s childhood (like many West Indian immigrant women in the garment trades, she seems to have joined the union in the 1930s).
 The Clarkes made their home in Bay Ridge, Brooklyn, which was, at the time, an all-white, middle class enclave overlooking New York harbor.
 One of Clarke’s earliest memories, as she often recalled, was marching with her mother to the home of a man who had started a petition to push the Clarkes out of Bay Ridge.
 Ethel Clarke informed the man of her family’s right to live where they pleased with her daughter at her side, and then simply turned and left.
 Aileen Clarke graduated from Bay Ridge High School, as salutatorian, in 1943.

 Aileen Clarke earned a scholarship to Howard University in Washington D.C., arriving at a moment when legions of future civil rights activists were studying there.
 She joined the campus chapter of the NAACP and protested segregation at local businesses alongside Pauli Murray, then a law student nearly 16 years her senior who became a lifelong friend.
 Like her friend, Clarke experienced sexism — what Murray famously termed “Jane Crow” — at Howard; in her first political science class, the professor peered down at her (the only woman in the class) from the lectern and suggested that anyone unprepared for the course might fare better in home economics.
 Clarke stayed put.
 As she later told the documentarians at Makers (see the video above), if she had left, “my mother would never have forgiven me.”
 Clarke graduate from Howard with a double major in political science and sociology in 1947.